 - 1. Understand the business perspective of this course and how it is critical for the success of business enterprises. - 2.
 Gain hands on experience by applying knowledge to real business problems. - 3.
-Gain understanding of industry competition and the choices companies make to compete. - 4.
+From learning to understanding of industry competition and the choices companies make to compete. - 4.
 Demonstrate capability of making their own decisions in dynamic business environment.

-Course Objectives Course Learning Outcomes (CLOs)
+Objectives Course Learn ing Outcomes (CL Os)

 (COs) CLO 1 CLO 2 CLO 3 CLO 4

 CO 1

 CO 2

 CO 3

 CO 4